mhoward91/serverless-aws/README.md

 The API endpoint retrieves player data for a selected player, based on their statistics from the 2019/20 English Premier League season.
 An Amazon DynamoDB NoSQL database serves as the backend database for the project, which I created from a publicly available csv file.

-The Flask app (api.dynamo.py) is deployed as an AWS Lambda function, using API Gateway to expose its endpoint.
+The Flask app (api.dynamo.py) is deployed as an AWS Lambda function, using an API Gateway to expose its endpoint.
+Calling the endpoint will fetch data from the DynamoDB and respond back with player data.
 The architecture is totally serverless.

 ## Getting Started